IanSkinner/GettingAndCleaningData/CodeBook.md

 ## Data Dictionary

 ###1. subject
-Identifier for each individual observed in the range 1..30
+Anonymous identifier for each individual observed in the range 1..30

 ###2. activity_label
 Descriptive name for activity that was undertaken at the time of measurement and can take one of the following Values: